Abiotic Factors In The Rainforest

 This is perhaps the most misunderstood abiotic factor.
 Despite the lush vegetation, most tropical rainforest soils are notoriously infertile.

 • Intense Weathering & Leaching: High temperatures and rainfall accelerate chemical weathering, breaking down parent rock.
-However, the same heavy rainfall leaches soluble nutrients (like calcium, magnesium, potassium) downward and out of the root zone in a process called eluviation.
+Even so, the same heavy rainfall leaches soluble nutrients (like calcium, magnesium, potassium) downward and out of the root zone in a process called eluviation.
 This leaves behind insoluble oxides of iron and aluminum, giving the soil a distinctive rusty red or yellow color (laterite or oxisol soils).

 • Nutrient Cycling is Above-Ground: The paradox is resolved by understanding that nutrients are held in the living biomass, not the soil.
 A thin layer of organic matter (the O-horizon) decomposes rapidly in the hot, moist conditions.
 Microbes and fungi mineralize this litter, and tree roots, often concentrated in this thin layer, absorb nutrients almost immediately.
 The soil itself acts more as an anchor than a pantry.
 This makes the system highly vulnerable; clear-cutting removes the nutrient reservoir, leaving behind sterile, erosion-prone soil.